AlexBoldin/PF_fetcher/README.md

 # PF_fetcher
-Fetches an archive with .ccf files after GIBBS run
+<p align="center">Fetches an archive with .ccf files after GIBBS run.

 <p align="center">
-    Welcome to a mini project that fethes files from GIBBS tool output folder using JSON.
+    The code Welcome to a mini project that fethes files from GIBBS tool output folder using JSON.
-    Initial code written by **Geoff Wood**, improved by Alex Boldin.
+    Initial code written by Geoff Wood, improved by Alex Boldin.

 .<!-- PROJECT LOGO -->